carmai4/markdown-parser/README.md

 # Markdown Parser
 `node index someMarkdownString`
-- supports up to the first 1000 chars

 ## Recognizes and parses the following elements
 - '#This is h1' -> `<h1>This is h1</h1>`